hassamwazir/hassamwazir.github.io/_posts/2020-02-21-controls-controllers.md

 $$(s-\alpha)(s^2 + 2\omega_n \zeta s + {\omega_n}^2)$$

 where $$\alpha$$ is the pole that we choose.
-We can choose an arbitrary large negative value such as $$-100$$, or we can choose $$\alpha$$ to be $$-\omega\zeta$$.
-In either case, we have a third pole that will not affect the system response too much, and will allow us to approximate the third-order system as a second-order system.
+We can choose an arbitrarily large negative value such as $$-100$$, or we can choose $$\alpha$$ to be $$-\omega\zeta$$.
+In either case, we have a third pole that will not affect the system response too much and will allow us to approximate the third-order system as a second-order system.
 After this step, the calculation is similar to that of a system with a PI controller.

 ### System requirements and calculating the PID gains